About the Parish Council - who we are

 The staff and contract team work together to deliver a growing range of services for Wye residents.
 Since the start of the COVID-19 pandemic the Clerk has worked from home.

-You can contact the Parish Clerk and other staff either by email here, or by phone 01233 812459 (answerphone), or in writing to: Wye with Hinxhill Parish Council, Unit 2B, Briar Close, Bramble Lane Wye TN25 5HB
+You can contact the Parish Clerk and other staff either by email here, or by phone 01233 812459 (answerphone), or in writing to: Wye with Hinxhill Parish Council, Former Methodist Church, Bridge Street, Wye TN25 5DP

 Wye Parish Council is a Living Wage Employer, and was one of the first parish councils in the country to be accredited.